Director: Professor Eaton

 Survey of the publishing activities and publications of national, state, and local governments with emphasis on the publications of the United States government.
 (Lec.
 3) Pre: 504.

 An introduction to the interdisciplinary study of visual information science related to visual information (data) collection, analysis, processing, transmission, utilization, and communication in modern and digital libraries and information centers.
 (Lec.
 3) Pre: 508 or permission of instructor.

 545 Indexing and Abstracting (3)

 Create and evaluate indexes for effective retrieval from books, periodicals, and electronic resources.
 Principles of traditional, automatic, and natural language indexing applied to searches.
 Abstracting, thesaurus construction, and software evaluation.
 (Lec.
-3) Pre: 504 or permission of instructor.
+3) Pre: 504.

 547 Information Storage and Retrieval and Online Searching and Services (3)

 Theory, methods, evaluation, and research of analyzing, storing, indexing languages, information storage media, information storage and retrieval systems, and information seeking and retrieving in libraries and information services.
 (Lec.
-3) Pre: 504 or permission of instructor.
+3) Pre: 504.

 548 Information Architecture and Web Site Development (3)